On a multivariate renewal-reward process involving time delays and discounting: Applications to IBNR process and infinite server queues: Introduction and notation

-In the following, we describe the model by calling renewal and reward as batch and input respectively.
-We shall suppose that the batch arrival process $\{N_t\}_{t\geq 0}$ is a renewal process with a sequence of independent and identically distributed (iid) positive continuous random variables (rv)s $\{T_i\}^\infty_{i=1}$ representing the arrival time of the $i$th batch with $T_0 \equiv 0$.
-Let $\tau_i=T_i-T_{i-1}$ be the interarrival time of the $i$th batch with a common probability density function (pdf) $f$, distribution $F$, and Laplace transform $\L^\tau(s)=\nbE[e^{-s\tau_1}]$ for $s\ge 0$.
-Each batch arrival containing several ($k$) types of inputs which may simultaneously occur from the same renewal event (e.g. \cite{PNT15}, \cite{W15}).
-Let us denote the $j$-type of input from the $i$th batch as $X_{i,j}$ where $\{X_{i,j}\}^\infty_{i=1}$ is a sequence of iid rvs.
-A vector for multivariate variables is denoted as $X=(X_1,X_2,\ldots,X_k)$.
+Let us introduce the model more precisely.
+We shall suppose that the batch arrival process $\{N_t\}_{t\geq 0}$ is a renewal process with a sequence of independent and identically distributed (iid) positive continuous random variables (rv)s $(T_i)_{i\in \nbN}$ representing the arrival time of the $i$th batch with $T_0 \equiv 0$.
+Let $\tau_i=T_i-T_{i-1}$ be the interarrival time of the $i$th batch with a common probability density function (pdf) $f$, distribution $F$, and the Laplace transform $\L^\tau(u)=\nbE[e^{-u\tau_1}]$ for $u\ge 0$.
+Also we denote the renewal function and renewal density $t\mapsto m(t):=\nbE[N_t]$ and $u(t)=\frac{d}{dt}m(t)$ respectively.
+Each batch arrival contains several ($k$) types of inputs which may simultaneously occur from the same renewal event (e.g. \cite{PNT15}, \cite{W15}).
+Let us denote the $j$-type of input from the $i$th batch as $X_{i,j}$ where $\{(X_{i,1},\ldots,X_{i,k})\}_{i\in\nbN}$ is a sequence of iid random vectors.
+A vector for generic multivariate input variables is denoted as $X=(X_1,X_2,\ldots,X_k)$.
 Here multivariate input values are assumed to be dependent on the occurrence time and/or the adjusted time by adding a random delay.
-This time delay for the $j$-type of input from $i$th batch is denoted by $L_{i,j}$ where $\{L_{i,j}\}^\infty_ {i=1}$ is a sequence of iid rvs with a common pdf $w_j$ and distribution $W_j$.
-For the sake of simplicity let us assume a constant force of interest $\delta$ to discount input values to time 0.
-Now we define the following discounted compound delayed process
+This time delay for the $j$-type of input from the $i$th batch is denoted by $L_{i,j}$ where $(L_{i,j})_{i\in\nbN}$ is a sequence of iid random variables with a common cumulative distribution function $W_j(t)=1-\overline{W}_j(t)$, and such that $(L_{i,j})_{i\in\nbN, j=1,...,k}$ is a sequence of independent random variables.
+A generic time delay rv for the $j$-type of input is denoted by $L_j$.
+For the sake of simplicity let us assume a constant force of interest $\delta$ to discount input values to time 0, and define the following discounted compound delayed process

 where